nickmflorin/enumerated-literals/README.md

 ##### `omit` (_method_)

-Returns a new `EnumeratedLiterals` instance that consists of just the values on the instance exluding those that are provided to the method.
+Returns a new [`EnumeratedLiterals`][EnumeratedLiterals] instance that consists of just the values on the instance exluding those that are provided to the method.

 ```ts
 <T extends readonly LiteralsValues<L>[number][], Ot extends EnumeratedLiteralsDynamicOptions<ExcludeLiterals<L, T>>>(vs: T, opts?: Ot): EnumeratedLiterals<